ChattanoogaDSA/mainsite/content/topics/our-work.md

 ### Defund the police

 The Chattanooga Police Department (CPD) commands $70 Million of the total city budget of $259 Million (27%) .
 Chattanooga DSA believes that a portion of these funds should be reallocated to better serve our community.
-To that end, Chattanooga DSA has proposed several amendments to the current city budget that diverts over $4.5 Million from the inflated CPD budget and reappropriates this amount to
+To that end, Chattanooga DSA has proposed several amendments to the current city budget that diverts over $4.5 Million from the inflated CPD budget and reappropriates this amount to:

 * Affordable Housing Fund
 * Head Start